Organises assistance for travellers with restricted mobility to board and alight from trains at support stations (stations with support facilities)

 I want to order a GA travelcard for the disabled.
 Will I receive the GA travelcard on the SwissPass?

 Yes.
-From 1 August 2015, the GA travelcard for the disabled will only be available on the red SwissPass.
+The GA travelcard for the disabled is only available on the SwissPass (red card).

 Where can I find general information about the GA travelcard for the disabled on the SwissPass?